awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

 # Tutorial: Create a VPC for use with a DB instance \(dual\-stack mode\)<a name="CHAP_Tutorials.CreateVPCDualStack"></a>

 A common scenario includes a DB instance in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
 This VPC shares data with a public Amazon EC2 instance that is running in the same VPC\.

+For more information about IP addressing, see [Amazon RDS IP addressing](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.IP_addressing)\.

+Dual\-stack network instances are supported in most regions\.
+For more information see [Region and version availability](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.IP_addressing.RegionVersionAvailability)\.
+To see the limitations of dual\-stack mode, see [Limitations for dual\-stack network DB instances](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.IP_addressing.dual-stack-limitations)\.

 In this tutorial, you create the VPC for this scenario that works with a database running in dual\-stack mode\.

 The following diagram shows this scenario\.